swiftlang/swift-testing/Sources/Testing/Testing.docc/LimitingExecutionTime.md

 otherwise be dependent on external factors.

-If a test may hang indefinitely or may consume too many system resources to complete effectively, consider setting a time limit for it so that it will be marked as failing if it runs for an excessive amount of time.
-Use the ``Trait/timeLimit(_:)`` trait as an upper bound:
+If a test may hang indefinitely or may consume too many system resources to complete effectively, consider setting a time limit for it so that it's marked as failing if it runs for an excessive amount of time.
+Use the
+``Trait/timeLimit(_:)`` trait as an upper bound:

 ```swift